 - The publication of a hearing outcome on our website.

-If you would like further information on the above, please contact the fitness to practise department's Assurance and Development Team at email@example.com.
+If you would like further information on the above, please refer to the attached factsheet, or contact Service and Complaints Manager at email@example.com